 DISQUIET is excited to present Disquieting Dialogues, an ongoing series of dynamic online craft talks and close readings.
 All events in the series will include a Q&A period and incorporate writing prompts and/or exercises.

 Online events will take place on Zoom unless otherwise specified.
+You’ll receive instructions for how to join shortly before the event.
 If you have any questions, please contact firstname.lastname@example.org.

 The Craft of Revision with Maaza Mengiste

 $150 | Closed

 Terms like surrealism and magical realism are most often used to describe works of fiction, but what about the inherent magic and time travel of our true, lived experiences?
 In this generative session, we will discuss alternate realities, hypothetical what if’s and ways of perhapsing into the surreality of our everyday lives.
 We will focus on isolation and compression, and on finding the narrative heat and emotional potency in our memories, our selves, and all the selves we’ve been.
 We’ll talk magical objects, the electricity of sensory experiences, and forge new pathways and connections between seemingly disparate thoughts.
 The scaffolding behind short published work (sent in advance) will serve as blueprints for our discussion and in class writing exercises.

 New York Times Bestselling author George Saunders’ new book, A Swim in the Pond in the Rain, takes readers on a sweeping craft journey through seven classic Russian short stories.
 In this talk Saunders, in conversation with Jeff Parker, walks participants through another iconic Russian short story, “My First Goose” by Isaac Babel.
 Participants will have the opportunity for Q&A after the talk, and the session will include writing prompts and/or exercises to propel participants’ work forward and immediately apply what’s been learned.